-Cardiology, Endocrinology, HIV/AIDS, Oncology, Orthopedics, Pediatric Behavioral and Mental Health, and Veterans Health Care
+Cardiology, Endocrinology, HIV, Oncology, Orthopedics, Palliative Care, Pediatric Behavioral and Mental Health, Veterans Health Care, and Nursing Education

-Individuals currently enrolled in one of the nurse practitioner majors of the Duke University School of Nursing MSN or DNP Program who are interested in a specialty certificate in cardiology, endocrinology, HIV/AIDS care, oncology, orthopedics, pediatric behavioral and mental health, or veterans health care must complete and submit the Add a Specialty Form.
+Individuals currently enrolled in one of the nurse practitioner majors of the Duke University School of Nursing MSN or DNP Program who are interested in a specialty certificate in cardiology, endocrinology, HIV care, oncology, orthopedics, palliative care, pediatric behavioral and mental health, veterans health care, or nursing education must complete and submit the Add a Specialty Form.

-Certified nurse practitioners or individuals who are currently nurse practitioner students at other colleges or universities may apply for enrollment in the cardiology, endocrinology, HIV/AIDS care, oncology, or orthopedics specialty certificate studies as nondegree students.
+Certified nurse practitioners or individuals who are currently nurse practitioner students at other colleges or universities may apply for enrollment in the cardiology, endocrinology, HIV care, oncology, nursing education, palliative care, or orthopedics specialty certificate studies as specialty certificate student.

-Applicants must be nurse practitioners with an MSN or higher nursing degree from a regionally accredited institution, and must complete the application materials required for the specialty certificate enrollment option.
+Applicants must be nurse practitioners with an MSN or higher nursing degree from a regionally accredited institution and must complete the application materials required for the specialty certificate enrollment option.